 Leaving Certificate Home Economics

-Many students fall into the trap of thinking this subject "is all cooking" and then are surprised by the huge amount of theory to be covered.
-The course is long and diverse so you should try and break it down into topics and make a study timetable to cover each of the topics.
+Many students think this subject "is all cooking" and then are surprised by the huge amount of theory to be covered.
+The course is long and diverse so you should try and break it down, topic by topic.

 Don't forget to practice question 1(a)s in section B where you have to analyze a graph or chart.
 These type of questions will not appear in your textbook.
 Don't forget to study all topics in your elective.
 Part (a) is compulsory so if you cut corners you can get caught out.
 Students who do Biology and Business will find some overlapping topics which makes things easier.

 - Textiles, Fashion and Design

 This is worth 20% of the final mark this is submitted in journal form in sixth year.

 12 short questions and you're marked on you're best 10.
 These deal mainly with all the core areas.